dustinpfister/blog_posts/_posts/threejs-getting-started.md

 ### 1.1 - make sure you are hosting what you are working on via HTTP rather than the file protocol

-One think that I think should be worth mentioning is that three.js and any additional assets should be hosted via http rather than the file protocol.
-In other words it is not a good idea to just copy and past files into a folder and then open up an index html file in a browser by way of ctrl+o.
-So it is a good idea to host what is being worked on via http, even when working on it locally.
+One thing that I think should be worth mentioning is that three.js and any additional assets should be hosted via http rather than the [file protocol](/2020/09/21/js-getting-started-file-protocol/).
+In other words it is not a good idea to just copy and past files into a folder and then open up an index html file in a browser by way of ctrl + o.
+It is then a good idea to host what is being worked on via http, even when working on it locally.

 To do this one will need some way to set up and run some back end code, or at least some kind of static web sever to host a public folder via http.
+There are a number of ways to go about doing this, but if you like javaScript as much as I do then you will want to have some sever side code that is a nodejs script of some kind.
+I have wrote a post on how to go about getting started with this sort of thing by just working with [nodejs by itself by making some kind of vanilla javaScript solution for a basic web sever](/2017/12/04/nodejs-simple-static-sever-file/).

 ### 1.2 - A word about three.js versions